 International Baccalaureate (IB)

-Saint Joseph’s University grants college credit for classes taken through a recognized International Baccalaureate (IB) program.
+Saint Joseph’s grants college credit for classes taken through a recognized International Baccalaureate (IB) program.
 Saint Joseph’s University will award credit for up to three successfully completed Higher Level classes in which a score of “5” or higher is achieved on the appropriate IB examination.
 No credit will be awarded for subsidiary subject examinations.
 Saint Joseph's University grants college credit for A level exams on a case by case basis.
 Students are encouraged to submit all exam results prior to start of their academic term for review.

 Saint Joseph’s University will not grant credit for both Advanced Placement and International Baccalaureate credits.